muesal/annotation-competition/README.md

 4. `flask db uprade`
 5. `flask run`

+If you have any existing images to import you can run `flask prefill /my/image/folder`.

 ### Quick start using Docker

 Run the following commands in the root directory of this repository: